Skip to main content

 Hilton's iSynApp platform behaves the same way the Delta, IHG, and Marriott ones do, with one meaningful Hilton-specific quirk worth knowing:

-• Maximum bid / proxy bidding.
+Maximum bid and proxy bidding.
 Enter your ceiling, let the platform bid for you in 1,000-point increments only as needed.
-Don't sit at the screen manually — you will lose.
+Do not sit at the screen bidding manually, you will lose.

-• 5-minute auto-extend.
+5-minute auto-extend.
 Bids in the final minutes reset the clock.
-Sniping doesn't work.
+Sniping does not work.

-• Hilton caps you at 5 winning packages per member per calendar year.
-This is Hilton-specific (other iSynApp installs don't enforce this).
-If you're a serial bidder with an Aspire-sized balance, plan your pick order carefully — a single F1 weekend counts as one of your five.
+Hilton caps you at 5 winning packages per member per calendar year, a limit not every program publishes, so plan your pick order.
+A single F1 weekend counts as one of your five.

 For a deeper look at the iSynApp mechanics across programs, see what the points community has learned about bidding on experience auctions.